macedoraf/macedoraf/README.md

 👋 Olá / Hi

-😍 Android Native Developer and AI Engenieer
+😍 Android Native Developer and AI Engineer

 ❤️ Goals for 2025
  - [ ] Launche a AI project